What are the benefits of breastfeeding for the baby?

 - has diarrhea, ear or lung infections;

-- dies of Sudden Infant Death Syndrome (SIDS);
+- dies of sudden infant death syndrome (SIDS);

 - either overweight or obese when older.

-5- Benefits also for mothers
+5- Benefits for mothers too

 Studies show that breastfeeding can protect mothers against many diseases such as: